Lul-Abdifan/Capstone-Project1/README.md

+# The First AI Pan-Africa Conference
 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # First Capstone in Microverse

-> This project is My First Capstone and made with HTML, CSS and JavaScript.
+> This project is My First Capstone.
+>
+> Setup a new repository ready for deployment using best practices (linters)
+> Used a figma template for this project provided by Microverse for the project
+>